anyars-encarta/tooltip/README.md

 # React + Vite

 Tooltip is a basic app developed to showcase the use tooltips.
 Created with React and Vite.
-When a user hovers on an element, a tooltip appears indicating the name of the icon.
+When a user hovers on an element, a tooltip appears indicating the name of the

 Currently, two official plugins are available: